sharmasharad795/DataMiningINF553/README.md

 HW3 -

 We leverage principles of Min-Hash, Locality
-Sensitive Hashing (LSH), to develop recommendation system - CONTENT BASED and COLLABORATIVE FILTERING ( Item based and User based CF )
+Sensitive Hashing (LSH), to develop recommendation system - CONTENT BASED and COLLABORATIVE FILTERING (Item based and User based CF)

 HW4 -

 We explore the spark GraphFrames library as well as implement our own Girvan-Newman algorithm using the Spark Framework to detect communities in graphs,ie, users who have a similar business taste.

+HW5 -

+We implement clustering algorithms such as K-Means and Bradley-Fayyad-Reina (BFR) algorithm.

+HW6 -

+We implement three algorithms: the Bloom filtering, Flajolet- Martin algorithm, and reservoir sampling.
+For the first task,we implement Bloom
+Filtering for off-line Yelp business dataset.
+The “off-line” here means tbat we do not need to take the input as streaming data.
+For the second and the third task, we deal with on-line streaming data directly.
+In the second task,we generate a simulated data stream with the Yelp dataset and implement Flajolet-Martin algorithm with Spark Streaming library.
+In the third task, we do some analysis on Twitter stream using fixed size sampling (Reservoir Sampling).